-London has watering holes that have been about for centuries.
+London has numerous watering holes that have been about for centuries.
 Here are six boozy beauties.

 Ye Olde Cheshire Cheese